Gex (video game): Development

+Release

-Gex was released for the 3DO in April 1995. after around 21 months of development.
+After around 21 months of development, Gex was released for the 3DO in North America on April 7, 1995, in Japan on April 21, 1995, and in the United Kingdom on May 12, distributed by BMG Interactive.
 It was also included later on in the 3DO's lifespan as a pack-in title bundled with certain units of the console.
-The game was later ported to the PlayStation and Sega Saturn, both of which were developed by Beam Software and released in North America on December 18, 1995 under Crystal Dynamics' brand and in Europe on April 5, 1996.
-A Microsoft Windows port of Gex was released on November 7, 1996 and a demo was bundled with the Microsoft Interactive CD Sampler.
+The game was later ported to the PlayStation and Sega Saturn, both of which were developed by Beam Software and released in North America on December 18, 1995, in Japan on March 29, 1996, and in Europe on April 5, 1996.
+In January 1996, Microsoft bought the worldwide rights for a personal computer version of Gex.
+The company released a Windows port on November 7, 1996.
 The game was later re-released on the PlayStation Store on November 6, 2009.

 Reception

-Tommy Glide of GamePro highly praised Gex, stating that he "sets high standards for all future 3DO platform-hoppers" and predicting that the character would reach popularity levels similar to Sonic and Mario.
+GamePro highly praised Gex, stating that he "sets high standards for all future 3DO platform-hoppers" and predicting that the character would reach popularity levels similar to Sonic and Mario.
 Next Generation called it "one of the most solid and enjoyable side-scrolling action games in a while."
 Electronic Gaming Monthly gave the game their "Game of the Month" award.
 The game was awarded "Best 3DO Game" at the 1994 Consumer Electronics Show by GamePro and "Best 3DO Game of 1995" by Electronic Gaming Monthly.
 In 1996, GamesMaster ranked the 3DO version 9th on their "The GamesMaster 3DO Top 10."